 High Throughput 3D Cell Culture Assay

 Scientists at Leiden University have developed an automated method to create 3D ECM-embedded cell spheroids that overcomes these limitations (Figure 1).
-Spheroid formation time is strongly reduced compared to other methods (minutes rather than days) and it can be applied to a broad range of cell types including cells which naturally do not form cell-cell contacts, endothelial cells, various cancer cell lines, and primary tumor cell suspensions .
+Spheroid formation time is strongly reduced compared to other methods (minutes rather than days) and it can be applied to a broad range of cell types including cells that naturally do not form cell-cell contacts, endothelial cells, various cancer cell lines, and primary tumor cell suspensions.
 For High Content Screening, they are able to produce 1 spheroid per well in 384 well plates or up to 7 patterned spheroids per well in 96 well plates.
-Importantly, the spheroids have defined x-y-z spatial coordinates allowing automated confocal imaging and image analysis algorithms.
-A successful proof-of-principle chemical screen was done on breast cancer spheroids identifying compounds affecting cancer cell invasion/migration.
+Importantly, the spheroids have defined xyz spatial coordinates allowing automated confocal imaging and image analysis algorithms.

 Details and State of Development:

 4. Cancer / tumor research

 Keywords: 3D cell culture, cell spheroids, high-throughput, drug screening, breast cancer, cancer

 - Exact location of spheroids is known

 - Proof-of-principle has been established

 Data available on request